 - Include proof of liability insurance – this puts customers’ minds at ease, knowing that you have insurance should something go wrong.

-- Compelling headline to get viewer’s attention vs. just a logo.
+- The compelling headline to get the viewer’s attention vs. just a logo.

 The right managed website developer will bring great value to your business.
 My website has dominated the window cleaning market in Charlotte NC for the past several years, constantly ranking in the top 3 positions in the search engines.
 Not sure which way to turn with your marketing?
 Click here for window cleaning specific business building ideas.